Jonathan S. LockSenior Vice President, Chief Development Officer

 A: I was a coxswain during my freshman year at Northwestern.
 It was an amazing experience and I learned a lot about myself and the limits of human performance through that year.

-Jonathan S. Lock joined Chemours in 2018 as Vice President of Corporate Development and Investor Relations.
-He is instrumental in helping to shape and drive Chemours’ trajectory and growth, considering both long-term strategic objectives and how to best manage enterprise risk.
+Jonathan S. Lock is Chemours’ Senior Vice President and Chief Development Officer, he joined the company in 2018 as Vice President of Corporate Development and Investor Relations.
+He is instrumental in helping to shape and drive Chemours’ trajectory and growth, considering both long-term strategic objectives including its sustainability efforts, and how to best manage enterprise risk.
 As Chemours’ voice on Wall Street, Jonathan gives investors a transparent view into the course charted for the company.

 Jonathan also serves as the executive sponsor for Chemours’ Pride Employee Resource Group.
 The group is charged with promoting an inclusive environment for lesbian, gay, bisexual, transgender, questioning, and ally (LGBTQIA+) employees, as well as educating non LGBTQIA+ employees on important topics to ensure a safe and supportive workplace.

 Before joining Chemours, Jonathan led corporate strategy and investor relations for SunCoke Energy and its Master Limited Partnership, SunCoke Energy Partners, where he helped the company expand and grow following its spin-out from Sunoco.
-Jonathan also led the industrials practice at Marakon Associates where he helped global Fortune 500 companies find growth opportunities and manage portfolio issues.
+Jonathan also was a leader in the industrials practice at Marakon Associates where he helped Global 500 companies find growth opportunities and manage portfolio issues.
 He started his career at Andersen Consulting (now Accenture) as a member of the Technology R&D group.

 Jonathan received his Bachelor of Science in Biomedical Engineering from Northwestern University where he was a Ford and Baxter Scholar, before earning his MBA from Northwestern’s Kellogg School of Management and a Juris Doctor from the Northwestern Pritzker School of Law.
 He currently serves on the advisory board of Northwestern’s Department of Biomedical Engineering.